Taiji

 Does it relate with the previous puzzle in any way, beside having dots?
 I don't see it.
 And that's maybe why I enjoyed The Witness much more: most puzzle series were heavily curated and organized around clear ideas.
 There were slow ramp-ups, natural follow-ups, surprising betrayals, recontextualizations, even the odd troll puzzle.
 It's a rich puzzle language, which unfortunately I found Taiji mostly devoid of.

 One last negative I want to mention is that I believe Taiji actually suffers from its open world.
 It's great for the clever environmentals near the end, but it plays against telling (cognitive) stories through puzzle series.
 And my first hour with the game was without doubt the most frustrating, as I kept stumbling on advanced puzzles I didn't have the tools to solve.
-I went to the cascade, to the mansion, to the factory, to the tombs - every time I'd enter a new area, I was completely thrown off by an opaque panel.
+I went to the waterfall, to the mansion, to the factory, to the tombs - every time I'd enter a new area, I was completely thrown off by an opaque panel.
 And the worst thing is that I didn't know whether they were the beginning of a tutorial (as you might expect from the first active puzzle you find in an area) or not.

 Well, I had thoughts. 🙂

 Fun facts: I never discovered the fast travel system.
-And I never understood the full rules for the first puzzle type in the game. :thinky_shrug:
+And I never understood the full rules for the first(!) puzzle type in the game.

 It's a very good game, but it tries so much to emulate The Witness that when it falls short of something, I have a hard time not seeing it as a glaring mistake.
 And more recent games have shaped my expectations towards a richer, tighter puzzle design.
 But it's still a very good game.
 You should play it. 😄